-The NCA brings together the six health boards in the North of Scotland to improve patient outcomes and survival.
+The North Cancer Alliance works across the six health boards in the North of Scotland to improve outcomes for cancer patients.

 The NCA provides strategic focus and vision by taking a regional approach across the three cancer centres hosted by NHS Grampian, NHS Highland and NHS Tayside, which also provide cancer services to NHS Orkney, NHS Shetland and NHS Western Isles.
 The NCA serves a population base of 1.4 million which represents 26% of Scotland’s total population.